pacharanero/qewd-jumper/README.md

 Prior to this, web application developers had been doing a lot of the internal 'wiring' of software objects to database columns and UI elements by hand.
 Rails massively augmented developer productivity and paved the way for a panoply of similar frameworks in other languages, such as Django in Python.

+### Manual Ripple/openEHR setup tasks at things are now
 Currently when setting up the Ripple Showcase stack, there are a number of manual tasks to be undertaken:

 *In the openEHR clinical document repository:*